Geranium ‘Rozanne’

 Flower: bowl-shaped, bright violet-blue, 5cm, white centre,

-plenty and long lasting Bloom: late spring to fall (first frost)
+plenty geranium_rozanne_627and long lasting Bloom: late spring to fall (first frost)

 Treatment (how to…)